schranz-search/schranz-search/docs/getting_started/index.rst

                 'tags' => new Field\TextField('tags', multiple: true, filterable: true), ]);

+For a full list of available fields see the :doc:`../schema/index` documentation.
+The only required field is the ``IdentifierField`` which can appear only once per index.

 Configure Engine
 ----------------

 In the next step we will create the engine which will be use our created ``Schema``.
 The ``Engine`` is the main class which will be used to communicate with the search engine.
+So for all kind of operations like add, remove, search, filter, drop, create, ... we need to use the ``Engine``.

-It requires an instance of the ``Adapter`` which we did install before.
+It requires an instance of the ``Adapter`` which we did install before to connect to the correct Search engine.

 .. tabs::